 Our main regular social events are guest nights.
 MCR guest nights happen every second Friday of odd weeks, bringing the total to four a term.
-Dinner is usually of a very high standard and costs around £20 (on your battles).
+Dinner is usually of a very high standard and costs around £22 for students, and £30 for guests.
 Members may invite up to two guests to join them, although many prefer to enjoy the evening with friends from College.
 Dress is smart, but gowns are not required.
 After dinner, there is second dessert provided by the MCR which include a selection of cheeses, fruit, chocolate and port, as well as the bar being open.
-Everyone is welcome to come to second dessert even if you didn't attend the dinner.
+Everyone is welcome to come to second desserts even if you didn't attend the dinner.
 Guest nights are very popular and you need to sign-up early on food.new.ox.ac.uk to avoid disappointment.
 Sign-ups start a week early: usually around noon on the preceding Thursday.